taming-the-state-in-react/taming-the-state-in-react/manuscript/02-react/05-local-state-react-advanced.md

 ### The Provider Pattern

 The provider pattern in React is a powerful concept.
 You will not often see it when using plain React, but might consider using it when scaling your application in React.
 Basically it takes the clutter away of passing mandatory props, that are needed by every component, down your whole component tree.
-In addition, the provider pattern is later on used in sophisticated state management libraries to glue the state layer to the (React) view layer.
+In addition, the provider pattern is later on used in sophisticated state management libraries to glue the state layer (Redux, MobX) to the (React) view layer.

 There are two things you have to know about React before you can implement your own provider pattern in React: children and context.